OpenNebula/website/content/7.0/product/operation_references/hypervisor_configuration/kvm_driver.md

 <a id="kvm-multiple-actions"></a>

-### Multiple Actions per Host
+### Multiple Actions per Host or Cluster

 By default the VMM driver is configured to allow more than one action to be executed per Host.
 Make sure the parameter `-p` is added to the driver executable.
-This is done in `/etc/one/oned.conf` in the VM_MAD configuration section:
+This is done in `/etc/one/oned.conf`, in the `VM_MAD` configuration section:

 ```default
 VM_MAD = [